Some thoughts about DHH’s They’re rebuilding the Death Star of complexity article.

 The Kubernetes example

-I don’t know that much about Kubernetes, for sure this technology solves a lot of problems.
+I don’t know that much about Kubernetes, for sure it solves a lot of problems.
 Anyway, I think that “because everyone is using it” or “it’s cool” shouldn’t be the drive to make certain decisions.

 My approach

 I try to build simple and easy-to-understand software.
 That’s why in the last year I started using HTMX and Alpine.js.
-They are small and compact libraries that can be easily replaced and have a low impact on the complexity cost.
-(I mean, by reducing it 😉)
+Small and compact libraries, that can be easily replaced and have a low impact on the complexity cost.

 Always stay alert